 The 808s also topped our list of fastest wheels for beginners, so clearly they sport a killer combination of speed and attainability.
 It’s no wonder, then, that the 808s have long been a favorite among Zwift racers.
 They beat the next-ranked wheels (Zipp 454) by 7 seconds in our ~50 minute flat test, and that’s a big margin!

-The sawtoothed 454s turn in a solid second-place performance behind the 808s, but also climb better, so you might pick them up if you want a slightly lighter rig.
+The sawtoothed Zipp 454s turn in a solid second-place performance behind the 808s on flat/rolling routes, but they also climb better than the 808’s, so you might pick them up if you want a slightly lighter rig.

 149,200 Drops to purchase, must be Level 15+

 The 404s are slightly slower than the 454s, but climb at the same speed up the Alpe.

 #5 & #6: ENVE SES 6.7 and Roval CLX64

 SES 6.7: 191,700 Drops to purchase, must be Level 25+

 CLX64: 170,400 Drops to purchase, must be Level 5+

 The CLX64s come in at basically the same time as the Zipp 404s, but don’t climb as well, so we’ve ranked them lower.
 The ENVE SES 6.7 hoops perform the same, so we’ve called it a tie.
 Neither of these wheelsets brings anything to the table that makes them stand out from the top three Zipp picks, though, so we don’t foresee savvy Zwifters using these wheelsets much.